stefanoborini/commodore-64/README.md

 but I could not get it to work.

 I suspect that the vice emulator is not really working correctly for these programs.

+## cc

+The typical hello world program in basic.